CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Experiments

 \subsection{Model Analysis}

-\textbf{Ablation study } To ascertain the impact of different modules within CATCH, we perform ablation studies focusing on the following components: (1) Substitute the channel correlation discovering mechanism with fixed Channel Strategies.
+\textbf{Ablation study} To ascertain the impact of different modules within CATCH, we perform ablation studies focusing on the following components: (1) Substitute the channel correlation discovering mechanism with fixed Channel Strategies.
 (2) Delete one of the four optimization objectives separately.
 (3) Remove the patching operation during training process.
 (4) Replace the Scoring technique with others.
-(5) Replace the bi-level optimization process with a normal process to optimize the mask generator and model simultaneously.
+(5) Replace the bi-level optimization process with a normal process to optimize the \textit{Mask Generator} and model simultaneously.

 Table~\ref{Ablation study} illustrates the unique impact of each module.
 We have the following observations: 1) Compared to the Channel-Independent (CI) Strategy, considering the relationships between variables using Channel Dependent (CD) Strategy or random masking yields better results, with the random masking performing worse than the CD method.
 Ours outperforms the CD method, further demonstrating the effectiveness of the channel correlation discovering mechanism.
 2) Removing any of the four optimization objectives leads to a decline in model performance, with the most significant drop occurring when the frequency loss is removed.
 This fully demonstrates the rationality and effectiveness of the four optimization objectives.
 3) When the patching operation is removed during training and replaced with a window-based approach to model the relationships between variables, the model performance significantly decreases.
 This indicates that the patching operation captures fine-grained frequency information, which is more conducive to anomaly detection.
 4) When replacing the combination of point-granularity temporal anomaly scores and patch-wise point-aligned frequency anomaly scores with the combination of point-granularity temporal anomaly scores and window-granularity frequency anomaly scores, or when using only one of them, the model performance decreases in both cases.
 This indicates our Scoring technique shows stronger sensitivity in detecting anomalies.
 5) When using a normal optimization process, the model performance also decreases consistently, which provides empircal evdience for the bi-level optimization.